LiorHaim/cephdemos/ceph-migration/README.md

 }
 ```

 After the distribution process has finised, we see that now we have an even number of PGs per OSD.
-This thing can improve your performance dramatically (eventually it will prevent imbalanced utilization of the disk and will create harmony):
+This thing can improve your performance dramatically (eventually it will prevent imbalanced utilization on the disks and will create harmony):

 ```bash
 $ ceph osd df -f json-pretty | jq '.nodes[0:6][].pgs'